 STDs like herpes and HIV infection, cannot be cured and persist throughout life.
 However, STDs caused by bacteria (like syphilis, chlamydia, and gonorrhoea) and one parasitic STIs (trichomoniasis) are curable with single-dose regimens of antibiotics.

-Currently, gonorrhoea has the strongest resistance to drugs, making it the hardest STD to treat.
+Currently, gonorrhea has the strongest resistance to drugs, making it the hardest STD to treat.
 Gonorrhea (caused by the bacterium Neisseria gonorrhoeae) has historically been treatable with antibiotics.
-However, over time, gonorrhoea developed resistance to many of the antibiotics that were once effective.
-This antibiotic resistance has made gonorrhoea one of the most challenging STDs to treat.
+However, over time, gonorrhea developed resistance to many of the once effective antibiotics.
+This antibiotic resistance has made gonorrhea one of the most challenging STDs to treat.

 The most harmful STD is the Human Immunodeficiency Virus (HIV) and this virus can lead to Acquired Immunodeficiency Syndrome (AIDS).